 Prior Learning and Assessment Recognition (PLAR).
 PLAR provides opportunities for students to gain credit for non-formal, informal and experiential learning.
 A mentored process will assist you in preparing a portfolio for assessment.
 Refer to the Centre for Learning Accreditation.

 Registration.
-The process of selecting and undertaking specific courses at AU.
+The process of selecting and registering in courses at AU.

-Science studies.
+Science (area of study).
 This area of study normally comprises courses based on a knowledge of facts, phenomena, laws, and proximate cause.
-It includes courses in Astronomy and Astrophysics, Biology, Chemistry, Computer Science, Environmental Science, Geography, Geology, Health Studies, Mathematics, Nutrition, Physics, Science, and Women’s and Gender Studies courses.
+It includes courses in Astronomy and Astrophysics, Biology, Chemistry, Computer Science, Environmental Science, Geography, Geology, Health Studies, Mathematics, Nutrition, Physics, Psychology, and Science.

 Science labs.
 Some science labs can be conducted from your own home.
 Others are supervised and taken in a group at a specific time and location.
 Science lab information.

 Second undergraduate degree.
-Students who hold a recognized undergraduate degree and who wish to obtain an AU undergraduate degree in a different subject area, must apply under the second undergraduate degree regulations.
+Students who hold a recognized undergraduate degree and who wish to obtain an AU undergraduate degree in a different subject area, will be admitted to the second undergraduate degree regulations.
 See Second Undergraduate Degree Policy for more information.

 Senior courses.
-Designated by a course number in the 300s or 400s, these courses assume a background of university learning and usually specify a junior course as a prerequisite.
+Designated by a course number in the 300s or 400s, these courses assume a background of university learning.

-Social Science studies.
-An area of university study that includes Anthropology, Communication Studies, Economics, Education, Environmental Studies, Geography, Global Studies, Governance, Health Administration, Indigenous Studies, Labour Studies, Political Economy, Political Science, Psychology, Social Science, Sociology, Sociology/Anthropology, and Women’s and Gender Studies courses.
+Social Science (area of study).
+An area of university study that includes courses in Anthropology, Communication Studies, Criminal Justice, Cultural Studies, Economics, Education, Environmental Studies, Geography, Global Studies, Governance, Health Administration, Human Resources Management, Human Services, Industrial Relations, Indigenous Studies, Labour Studies, Legal Studies, Political Economy, Political Science, Psychology, Social Science, Sociology, Sociology/Anthropology, and Women’s and Gender Studies.

 Student, full-time.
 See Full-time student.

 Student ID number.
-A seven-digit number assigned to each student.
+The seven-digit number assigned to each student.
 Always use your student ID number when you contact AU.

 Student, part-time.
 See Part-time student.